alexanderkell/elecsim/README.md

 ## Getting started

-To get started create a python file once elecsim is installed through pip and fill it with the following code:
+Once elecsim is installed, create a python file and fill it with the following code:

 ```
-from elecsim.model.world import World # Import the world
+from elecsim.model.world import World
 import logging
-logging.basicConfig(level=logging.INFO) # Displays useful information of run
+logging.basicConfig(level=logging.INFO)

 if __name__ == "__main__":
-    world = World(2018) # Initiates world in the year 2018
+    world = World(2018)
-    for i in range(20): # Runs the simulation for 20 years
+    for i in range(20):
-        world.step() # Step for another year
+        world.step()
 ```
 This code imports the `World` class.
 We use logging to display useful information of the run.
 This can be turned off or changed to debug for further information.